 There may be other benefits: 64-bit applications can perform 64-bit register operations, which is faster than performing the same operation on a 32-bit system.
 There may also be security benefits to running 64-bit programs as opposed to running 32-bit programs.

 Firefox 32-bit compared to 64-bit

-If you compare 32-bit versions of Firefox to their 64-bit builds on Windows, you will find out that they differ in several aspects:
+If you compared 32-bit versions of Firefox to their 64-bit builds on Windows in the past, you would have found out that they would differ in several aspects:

-- 64-bit builds are only available for the Nightly channel.
-They are not provided as stable, beta or aurora builds.
+- 64-bit builds were only available for the Nightly channel.
+They were not provided as stable, beta or aurora builds.

-- You can only run "some" plug-ins on 64-bit versions of Firefox, and not all of them.
-While Adobe Flash and Java will work, others may not if they don't support 64-bit software.
+- You could only run "some" plug-ins on 64-bit versions of Firefox, and not all of them.
+While Adobe Flash and Java did work, others did not.

-- The crash reporter is not enabled on 64-bit versions of Firefox.
+- The crash reporter was not enabled on 64-bit versions of Firefox.

-- Firefox 64-bit on Windows is not officially supported by Mozilla (which means you are on your own).
+- Firefox 64-bit on Windows was not officially supported by Mozilla (which means that you were on your own).

-- The 64-bit version of Firefox for Windows is considered a Tier-3 platform by Mozilla, which means that it "may or may not work at any time".
+- The 64-bit version of Firefox for Windows was considered a Tier-3 platform by Mozilla, which meant that it "might or might not work at any time".

 Third-party forks of Firefox exist that provide access to a 64-bit version.
 You can download the 64-bit version of Pale Moon for example.
 The browser is compatible with all 64-bit operating systems from Windows Vista on and supports all the things that Firefox supports as well.